-The two graphs below show the proportion of patients who survived one year after initial diagnosis and the number of transplants by age reported from January 1, 2018, to December 31st, 2019.
+The graphs below show the proportion of patients who survived one year after initial diagnosis, and the number of transplants by age and type.

 The following data source benchmarks one-year survival: U.S. Allogeneic Programs CIBMTR Final 2022 Transplant Center-Specific Survival Report.
 The CIBMTR® (Center for International Blood and Marrow Transplant Research®) is a research collaboration between the National Marrow Donor Program® (NMDP)/Be The Match® and the Medical College of Wisconsin (MCW).